frederic-perez/AmE-dictionary/data/dictionary.md

 __postmortem__ _n_
 __postponement__ _n_
 __postscript__ _n_
-__postulate__ _v_ :two: /PAHSS-chuh-layt/ (postulate) To assume or claim something (such as an idea or theory) as true especially for the purposes of starting a discussion. _The famous science-fiction author often postulates in interviews that we live in but one of an infinite number of parallel universes._
+__postulate__ _v_ :three: /PAHSS-chuh-layt/ (postulate) To assume or claim something (such as an idea or theory) as true especially for the purposes of starting a discussion. _The famous science-fiction author often postulates in interviews that we live in but one of an infinite number of parallel universes._
 __posturing__
 __pot brownies__ _n_ _Edibles like pot brownies._
 __pot bunker__ _n_ :two::hammer: (golf) A small, circular but deep bunker with steep faces. _Avoiding pot bunkers that can ruin the scoreboard is crucial._